IsoNet-cryoET/IsoNet/tutorial/Example1.md

 4. Refinement

-Click the **Refinement** tab at the upper most panel and set the GPU ID and results folder name.
+Click the **Refinement** tab at the uppermost panel and set the GPU ID and results folder name.

 <img src="figures/gui_refinetab.png" alt="image-20220207003550613" style="zoom:33%;" />

-Click **Refinie** button below to start iterative refinement.
+Click **Refine** button below to start iterative refinement.

 <img src="figures/gui_clickrefine.png" alt="image-20220207003812744" style="zoom:33%;" />

-If you want to run refinement step on a remote machine or cluster using command-line, you can check the 'only print command ' box.
+If you want to run the refinement step on a remote machine or cluster using command-line, you can check the 'only print command ' box.
 Then when you click **Refine** button, the command for refinement will output to your terminal window.

 5. Predict

-Click the **Prediction** tab at the upper most panel.
+Click the **Prediction** tab at the uppermost panel.

 <img src="figures/gui_predick.png" alt="image-20220314193414624" style="zoom:33%;" />